Ratio and Root Tests: Chapter Study Guide

 Term: The Root Test

-- Definition: Taking the nn-th term to see if the exponential base of the sequence is less than 1.
+- Definition: Taking the -th root of the -th term to see if the exponential base of the sequence is less than 1.

 Worked Examples